 The most physically demanding one is to walk along it.
 As you can imagine it is an amazing experience, however, be ready to spare a few days and some training before attempting it.

 You can read more on this detailed wiki page.
-It is a post by itself which is, by the way, on my bucket list 🙂
+It is a great experience, definitely in my bucket list 🙂

 Another way is to organise your own Great Ocean Road self drive.
-You can read more on this extremely popular post.
+You can read more on this extremely popular post I wrote about driving along the coast.

 Besides a map, the article provides the list of sites to visit and a couple of great tips to experience the sites almost on your own, avoiding most of the tourists.